Quick facts

 Governance

-Governing Board: 7 volunteer positions required by Bylaws; 1-year terms, repeatable
+Governing Board: 5 volunteer positions required by Bylaws (up to 7 permitted); 1-year terms, repeatable

-Buckhorn Recreation Incorporated (pool): 2 volunteer board members work with volunteers from the other joint-owner homeowner association
+Buckhorn Recreation Incorporated (pool): A volunteer board member works with volunteers from the other joint-owner homeowner association to oversee pool maintenance.

-Architectural Review Board: 4-member volunteer board required by Covenants; this Board ensures any signficant changes to the look of any lot or structure fits into stated guidelines
+Architectural Review Board: This volunteer board ensures any significant changes to the look of any lot or structure fits into stated guidelines.

-Meetings: Annual general meetings are usually held in late January; the Board meets about six or more times each year
+Board Meetings: The Board meets about six or more times each year.

 Special items to note